Norah O'Donnell: Career

+In October 2025, it was reported that Bari Weiss, the new Editor-in-Chief of CBS News, was considering O’Donnell to return as host of CBS Evening News.
+However, Tony Dokoupil was ultimately selected for the role.

+In July 2026, 60 Minutes executive producer Nick Bilton announced in an employee memo that O'Donnell had been promoted to full-time correspondent for the broadcast.

+On September 3, 2026 CBS announced that Norah O'Donnell has been named Co-Anchor of CBS Mornings alongside Gayle King and Nate Burleson starting on September 8, 2026.

+O’Donnell effectively fills the third seat previously occupied by Tony Dokoupil, who moved to the CBS Evening News.
+CBS Mornings executive producer Jon Tower characterized O’Donnell's return as a “homecoming” and emphasized the established chemistry between King and O’Donnell.

 Personal life

 Family

 O'Donnell lives in Washington, D.C., and New York City's Upper West Side neighborhood with her husband, restaurateur Geoff Tracy (owner of D.C. restaurant Chef Geoff's), whom she married in June 2001.
 They met while attending Georgetown University together.
 On May 20, 2007, O'Donnell and Tracy became the parents of twins, whom they named Grace and Henry.
 Their third child, daughter Riley Norah Tracy, was born on July 5, 2008.
 O'Donnell said that her daughter's first name had been suggested by Tim Russert, who died three weeks prior to Riley's birth.
 O'Donnell and Tracy made a cookbook for parents titled Baby Love: Healthy, Easy, Delicious Meals for Your Baby and Toddler, released on August 31, 2010.

 Health

 In fall 2016, O'Donnell was diagnosed with melanoma 'in situ', meaning the cancer was contained to the epidermis and had not yet spread to the dermis and metastasized.
 She underwent surgery soon after where a "three-inch-long piece of skin from the upper left corner of [her] back" was excised.
 She later stated that she gets regular skin check-ups "every three to four months" and "multiple skin biopsies" due to her high risk.
 In the years since her diagnosis O'Donnell has become a skin care advocate, encouraging others, especially women, to get regular dermatological check-ups and take better care of their skin by practicing good skin care routines such as using sunscreen.
 She discussed her diagnosis with her dermatologist live on CBS This Morning in 2017.